SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 For Azure Functions, you can collect the following logs and metrics:

 * **Function app logs**.
-These are custom application logs that your function code writes.For more information on logs schema, refer [documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/functionapplogs).
+These are custom application logs that your function code writes.For more information on logs schema, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/functionapplogs).

-To learn more about configuring monitoring for azure functions refer [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring)
+To learn more about configuring monitoring for azure functions refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring)

 * **Azure Functions specific metrics**.
 These are metrics specific to Functions like execution count and execution units.
-For more information on supported metrics, refer [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/monitor-functions-reference#azure-functions-specific-metrics).
+For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-functions/monitor-functions-reference#azure-functions-specific-metrics).

 * **General App Service metrics** metrics which App Service platform implements.
 These metrics are available in `Microsoft.Web/sites` namespace.
-For more information on supported metrics, refer [documentation](https://learn.microsoft.com/en-us/azure/app-service/web-sites-monitor#understand-metrics).
+For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/app-service/web-sites-monitor#understand-metrics).

 ## Setup